omgplex/ViniPlay/README.md

  - 👤 **Multi-User Management**: Secure the application with a dedicated admin account.
 Create, edit, and manage standard user accounts.
  - 📺 **Modern TV Guide**: A high-performance, virtualized EPG grid that handles thousands of channels and programs smoothly.
 Features include advanced search, channel favoriting, and a "Recents" category.
  - 🖼️ **Multi-View**: Drag, drop, and resize players on a grid to watch multiple streams simultaneously.
 Save and load custom layouts.
  - 🛜 **Chromecast Support**: Cast your streams directly to any Google Cast-enabled device on your network.
+(This will only work if your source signal is strong and not correctly passed without package missing, due to Cast framework)
  - 🔔 **Push Notifications**: Set reminders for upcoming programs and receive push notifications in your browser, even when the app is closed.
  - ⚙️ **Powerful Transcoding**: The backend uses FFMPEG to process streams, ensuring compatibility across all modern browsers and devices.
 Create custom stream profiles to tailor transcoding settings.
  - 📂 **Flexible Source Management**: Add M3U and EPG sources from either local files or remote URLs.
 Set automatic refresh intervals for URL-based sources to keep your guide data fresh.